dunnokiet/llmsan-web/README.md

-# LLMSAN Web Interface
+# LLMSAN

-**LLMSAN Web** is the frontend interface for **LLMSAN** (Large Language Model Sanitizer), a system that uses LLMs to detect and sanitize bugs in source code.
+**LLMSAN** is the frontend interface for **LLMSAN** (Large Language Model Sanitizer), a system that uses LLMs to detect and sanitize bugs in source code.
 This interface allows developers to interact with the backend without needing to write API calls manually.

 <img alt="Splash" src="./public/splash.png" width="100%" />